 You will work individually, in pairs, small groups or as a whole group.
-In order to consolidate the skills and knowledge taught, you will need to do approximately 3 hours of directed study in your own time.
+In order to consolidate the skills and knowledge taught, you will need to do at least 3 hours of directed study in your own time.

 - Equipment Required